Skip to main content

 In the preceding section we discussed definitions, examples, theorems, and proofs.
 You saw the first two in that section; now, we will see our first theorem and its proof.

 A proof is simply an argument that convinces its reader of the truth of a mathematical fact.
 Valid proofs must only use definitions and the hypotheses of the theorem; it is not correct to assume more than you are given.
-So the ingredients in the proof of this theorem are simply going to the empty set, the second arbitrary set, and the definition of a subset.
+So the ingredients in the proof of this theorem are simply going to the empty set, the second set (which must be arbitrary) and the definition of a subset.

 Now that we have thought through our proof, we can write it down.
 We want to include enough details that the intended audience can understand it, but trim unnecessary verbage.
 The proof is below.
-You will have to un-“knowl” it like you do the examples.
+Readers of the web version will have to un-“knowl” it like they do the examples.

 Notice that the proof began with the assumptions (\(A\) is a set) and ended on a restatement of the desired theorem.